WasixXD/Bards/README.md

 # How it works? 💼
 The user enters the app and click a Middle button to make a table request, then it sends this information to Firestore and in the menu the data is loaded/parsed and showed to the customer

+# Installation 🏗️
+You can install from source or install the apk [here](https://github.com/WasixXD/Bards/releases/download/apk/bard.apk)

 # Design 🎨